jademcosta/melanite/README.md

 * [Feature] Allows the user to crop images.
 Allows the option "crop" when resizing (downsizing) images.
 * [Feature] Allows color transformation to users (gray, sepia, etc).
 * [Feature] Allows smartcrop images.
 Based on face detection and feature detection.
+* [Code] Pass the resizer and converter with dependency injection to the controller.
+This will allow us to test it (controller) more.
+* [UX] Return 400 when the user tries an invalid resize param.

 ## Thanks
 A big thank for everybody involved into [libvips](https://github.com/jcupitt/libvips), and also the [bimg](https://github.com/h2non/bimg).